tarantool/doc/doc/reference/reference_sql/sql_statements_and_clauses.rst

 Column definition -- the rules for the SCALAR data type
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The rules for the SCALAR data type were significantly changed in Tarantool version 2.10.1.

 SCALAR is a "complex" data type, unlike all the other data types which are "primitive".
 Two column values in a SCALAR column can have two different primitive data types.